mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 anti–Establishment ranting.

-Junidy is the homeworld of a minor race called the Llellewyoly, but colloquially known as ‘Dandelions’ as a result of their appearance.
+Junidy is the homeworld of a minor race called the Llellewyoly, but colloquially known as 'Dandelions' as a result of their appearance.
 They are an oddball species falling somewhere between plants and animals, with a highly complex social order that routinely baffles outsiders.